Mishkanian/Pewlett-Hackard-Analysis/README.md

 ![eligible_mentors](https://github.com/Mishkanian/Pewlett-Hackard-Analysis/blob/main/Query%20Images/eligible_mentor_chart.png)

 After analyzing the copmany employment records, it is found that 1,549 current employees would qualify for becoming mentors.
 Interestingly, while only 11% of mentors have the title "Senior Engineer," approximately 32.5% of retirees are Senior Engineers.
-Although having these mentors are helpful, there are not enough new employees to be trained.
+Furthermore, none of the mentors have the title "Manager", which is a critical position that needs to be filled after the current managers retire.
+Although having mentors are helpful, there are not enough new employees to be trained.
 Therefore, if Pewlett-Hackard decides to create a mentorship program to counteract the large wave of retirement headed towards the company, it is recommended to widely expand hiring efforts.
+Also, it is recommended to expand the pool of qualifed mentors by widening the birth_year parameter.
+By increasing the number of both mentors and new employees, it will be possible to prepare for the incoming wave of retirement facing Pewlett-Hackard.

 **Author: Michael Mishkanian**